A Complete Guide To Spot & See Native Australian Wildlife in Sydney

 A wildlife day tour to Jenolan caves from Sydney passing the Blue Mountains is the closest to spot a platypus in wild.
 The Blue lake next to the entrance of the Jenolan caves is home for this rare native Australian mammal.
 The drive to Jenolan caves may take up to 3 hours via M2 and A32 to the inner west of Sydney.

 Spotting a kookaburra is comparatively easy compared to spotting other native wildlife on a tour from Sydney.
 Most of the national parks are home for laughing kookaburra.
 The closest to spot a kookaburra in wild is at the Euroka camper ground at the Blue Mountains National park.
-Other places to spot kookaburra in wild are Berowra, Blue Gum Hills, Catti and Mount Kaputar national parks.
+Other places to spot kookaburra in the wild are Berowra, Blue Gum Hills, Catti and Mount Kaputar national parks.

 Where can you hold a Koala in Sydney?